State & Local Policy

 Where We Work

 Enterprise has a deep presence in 10 markets across the country, where we are working with state and local policymakers to develop the policies, resources and programs necessary to address the housing problems facing their communities.
+The smaller circles on the map below indicate the 500-plus communities where Enterprise Advisors – our public consulting and technical assistance team – has partnered with local stakeholders and others on tough challenges and strategic opportunities.

 While our specific priorities vary from market to market, Enterprise’s State & Local Policy work focuses on four general areas of public policy: